GeoLarryLai/pyTopoComplexity/README.md

 In this GitHub repository, each module has a corresponding example Jupyter Notebook file that includes detailed instructions on module usage and brief explanations of the applied theories with cited references.
 Example raster file data are included in the `~/example/` folder.

-There is also an additional Jupyter Notebook, `nonlineardiff_landlab.ipynb`, which leverages the power of [`landlab`](https://landlab.readthedocs.io/en/latest/index.html) to perform forward simulation of landscape smoothing through non-linear hillslope diffusion processes.
+There is also an additional Jupyter Notebook, `nonlineardiff_landlab.ipynb`, which leverages the power of [`landlab`](https://landlab.readthedocs.io/en/latest/index.html) to perform forward simulation of landscape smoothing through non-linear hillslope diffusion process.

 > [!CAUTION]
 > This package is under developement and has not officially released.
 Use it with caution.